Bernard Salt AM Book as a speaker/entertainer for your next event

-- A former KPMG Partner based in Melbourne with a global reputation as a trend forecaster.
+- Bernard Salt AM is a former KPMG Partner based in Melbourne with a global reputation as a trend forecaster.

 - Bernard identified the seachange shift and the man drought and more recently he made the term “smashed avocado” famous, globally.

-- Engaged by both the private and public sectors to present an evidence-based view of how demographic forces might shape the business environment.
+- He has been engaged by both the private and public sectors to present an evidence-based view of how demographic forces might shape the business environment.

-- His presentations are pacey; he commands the stage; he deliberately and cleverly engages his audience; he tailors his material; he makes conferences, seminars and workshops memorable.
+- Bernard's presentations are pacey; he commands the stage; he deliberately and cleverly engages his audience; he tailors his material; he makes conferences, seminars and workshops memorable.

-- Best-selling author of six books on social change, a twice-weekly columnist with The Australian newspaper and a regular presenter on Sky Business TV.
+- He is a best-selling author of six books on social change, a twice-weekly columnist with The Australian newspaper and a regular presenter on Sky Business TV.

-- A highly entertaining and persuasive speaker at the top of his game, Bernard knows how to wow his audience.
+- Bernard Salt is a highly entertaining and persuasive speaker at the top of his game, Bernard knows how to wow his audience.

 COVID-19 Specific Webinar Based Keynotes and Conferences